-Modern design, bright and legible LCD function panel combined with high-class components makes the SPARTUS® ProMIG 335DP one of the best machines in its class on the market.
+Modern design, LCD function panel and the possibility of wireless control in combination with high-class components makes the SPARTUS® ProMIG 535DP stand out on the market.

-SPARTUS® Pro line professional devices thanks to its quality, warranty and technical support are perfect for the production sector and industry.
+The professional device of the SPARTUS® Pro line s perfect suited to the production sector and industry.